-With more than 200 new stu-dents already registered Green-belt still has no concrete evidence of early relief for its crowded schools.
+With more than 200 new students already registered Greenbelt still has no concrete evidence of early relief for its crowded schools.
 A record enrollment is already conceded.

-All high school and elementary school classes open next Wednes-day for old and new students alike.
+All high school and elementary school classes open next Wednesday for old and new students alike.
 Yesterday's registration was for new students only.
-Kin-dergarten registration is scheduled for Tuesday morning.
+Kindergarten registration is scheduled for Tuesday morning.
 September for Tuesday morning, September

-Alice Hitchcock will be Alice Hitchcock will be in charge of the kindergarten, with Mrs. Seigworth, Miss Bloomster, and Mrs. Orban teaching the boys and girls who are five years old, or who will be that age by Jan-uary 1, 1943.
-Kindergarten reg-istration will be between 9 and 12 a. m. at the Elementary School.
-Contract Awarded Although Federal Works Ad-
+Alice Hitchcock will be Alice Hitchcock will be in charge of the kindergarten, with Mrs. Seigworth, Miss Bloomster, and Mrs, Orban teaching the boys and girls who are five years old, or who will be that age by January 1, 1943.
+Kindergarten registration will be between 9 and 12 a. m. at the Elementary School.

+Contract Awarded

+Although Federal Works Ad-

-Contract Awarded Although Federal Works Ad-ministration has announced the awarding of contracts for con-struction of a new elementary school and for an addition to Greenbelt High School, actual construction has not yet started.
-Approval from the War Pro-duction Board is now being duction Board is now being awaited.
-"A decision is being expected momentarily," Town Manager Roy S. Braden told the Cooperator Wednesday night.
-"We had ex-pected to have the new school open for the spring term and we are still counting on that, but the time is becoming very short."
-Meanwhile difficulties between Prince Georges County officials and FWA have cropped up over the question of funds for school maintenance. maintenance.
-Ever since last April county officials have been seeking to reach an agreement with the FWA concerning the payment to the county of a sum equivalent to taxation of the new homes. taxation of the new homes.
-All efforts have been unsuccess-ful thus far.
+Although Federal Works Administration has announced the awarding of contracts for construction of a new elementary school and for an addition to Greenbelt High School, actual construction of the school, actual construction of the school, actual construction of the school and school actual construction. struction has not yet started.
+Approval from the War Production Board is now being duction Board is now being awaited.

+"A decision is being expected momentarily," Town Manager Roy S, Braden told the Cooperator Wednesday night.
+"We had expected to have the new school open for the spring term and we are still counting on that, but the time is becoming very short."

+Meanwhile difficulties between Prince Georges County officials and FWA have cropped up over the question of funds for school maintenance.

+maintenance.

+Ever since last April county officials have been seeking to reach an agreement with the FWA concerning the payment to the county of a sum equivalent to taxation of the new homes.

+All efforts have been unsuccessful thus far.
 Thomas W. Baxter, county supervisor of assessments, said Tuesday he planned to write to the FWA to arrange for another meeting shortly.

-According to Superintendent of Schools Nicheles Orem to provide Schools Nicholas Orem, to provide facilities for 200 additional school children in Greenbelt would cost the county \$1,200 a month, at the rate of \$6 per child.
+According to Superintendent of Schools Nicholes Orem to provide

+Schools Nicholas Orem, to provide facilities for 200 additional school children in Greenbelt would cost the county \$1,200 a month, at the rate of \$6 per child.